Merrill Burchell, Car Insurance Writer

-It’s likely that your car insurance is so high because your driving record is poor, your car is costly to insure, you live in a high-risk location, you’re carrying too much coverage, or you’re not taking full advantage of discounts.
+Common reasons for high car insurance costs include your driving record, age, coverage options, where you live, the car you drive, your credit history or not taking advantage of discounts.
 The average car insurance premium has also become more expensive as it increased by more than 50% in the past 10 years.

 8 Reasons Why Your Car Insurance Is So Expensive